 There are a number of ways to migrate Exchange 2010 to Office 365.
-However, Exchange 2010 to Office 365 migration is not an easy task for the System Administrator and for the users can be a little unproductive depending on the hiccups during the process or if it’s not done right.
+However, Exchange 2010 to Office 365 migration is not an easy task for the System Administrator or users as it can be a little unproductive, depending on the hiccups during the process or may cause data loss if it’s not done right.
 Thus, to help you do it the right way, we are going to explore a few methods and tools, such as the native tool by Microsoft called the Microsoft Exchange Server Deployment Assistant and Stellar Converter for EDB to safely migrate from Exchange 2010 to Office 365.

-This method is a quite simple concept of migration where you are setting up a synchronization between your Exchange Server and Office 365.
-Once everything is seeded you decide on a date which preferable being during a weekend and you flip a switch and everyone is happily on Office 365.
-Better said than done.
-Of course, there are a number of configurations to be done, one of which is a clean and perfectly running Outlook Anywhere.
+This migration method is quite simple where you just need to set up synchronization between your Exchange Server and Office 365.
+Once everything is seeded, you decide on a date, which is preferably being during a weekend and flip a switch and everyone is happily on Office 365.
+It is easier said than done.
+Of course, there are a number of configurations to be done.
+One of which is a clean and perfectly running Outlook Anywhere.

-First things first, your Exchange 2010 setup needs to be upgraded to at least Service Pack 3 which although is not required, it’s highly recommended.
+First things first, your Exchange 2010 setup needs to be upgraded to at least Service Pack 3.
+Though it is not required, it’s highly recommended.

 Note: It’s important that before migrating Exchange 2010 to Office 365 via cutover migration, make sure directory synchronization and unified messaging are disabled.

-This can be either tested at a later stage from your Office 365 portal or you can use tools like https://testconnectivity.microsoft.com
+You can test it at a later stage from your Office 365 portal or use tools like https://testconnectivity.microsoft.com.

-The next stop is setting up the required permissions for the user you will be using to migrate which as common practice you create a new user for.
-For this migration your would need to five the ApplicationImpersonation, View-Only Configuration (On both Exchange Server and Office 365), View-Only Recipients and User Management Administrator on Office 365.
+The next step is setting up the required permissions for the user that you will be using to migrate.
+For this migration, you need to find the ApplicationImpersonation, View-Only Configuration (On both Exchange Server and Office 365), View-Only Recipients, and User Management Administrator on Office 365.

-The impersonation can be performed via the Exchange Management Shell using the below command.
+The impersonation can be performed via the Exchange Management Shell by using the below command.

 New-ManagementRoleAssignment –Name:impersonationAssignmentName –Role:ApplicationImpersonation –User:<Your migration user>